 Name Type Presence Permitted Subtrees Excluded Subtrees dNSName MAY The CA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf.
 See Section 3.2.2.4.
-If at least one dNSName instance is present in the permittedSubtrees, the CA MAY indicate one or more subordinate domains to be excluded. iPAddress MAY The CA MUST confirm that the Applicant has been assigned the iPAddress range or has been authorized by the assigner to act on the asignee's behalf.
-See Section 3.2.2.5.
-If at least one iPAddress instance is present in the permittedSubtrees, the CA MAY indicate one or more subdivisions of those ranges to be excluded. directoryName MAY The CA MUST confirm the Applicant's and/or Subsidiary's name attributes such that all certificates issued will comply with the relevant Certificate Profile (see Section 7.1.2), including Name It is NOT RECOMMENDED to include values within excludedSubtrees.
+If at least one dNSName instance is present in the permittedSubtrees, the CA MAY indicate one or more subordinate domains to be excluded. iPAddress MAY The CA MUST confirm that the Applicant has been assigned the iPAddress range or has been authorized by the assigner to act on If at least one iPAddress instance is present in the permittedSubtrees, the CA MAY indicate one or more subdivisions of those the asignee's behalf.
+See ranges to be excluded.